openfirmware/python_sensorthingsapi_example/README.markdown

 If you have a geographic region of interest (bounding box or polygon), you can do some filtering based on that.

 * Use a bounding box for finding stations
-* Use a polygon to filter
+* Use a polygon to filter all Datastreams for "Air Temperature" in a desired region
+* For a moving sensor, get only observations that occurred in a polygon

 ## License